calisolo/Levels_image_captioning_NICE/README.md

 Hypothesis
 1. Photos provided by the same supplier can be inferred through the information inherent in the image, and the subject/photo/caption method will be similar.
 2. Public id is shutterstock's upload number, and it is highly likely that the photos uploaded consecutively have the same supplier.

-Approach
-- Learning by using similarity between photos and public id provided in Validation_set
+=> Learning by using similarity between photos and public id provided in Validation_set

 ### Model Checkpoints